al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 });
 {% endhighlight %}

-Now if you try to submit your form with a blank name you should see your error message appear near by.
+Now if you try to submit the form with a blank name you should see your error message appear near by.

 +--{.img}
 ![](/images/app/extensions/javascript/step-4.jpg)